 Engage the entire class in strategies for using observations and natural phenomena to generate ideas and questions.
 These wonderings can lead to research questions and student-driven investigations, as well as data collection and analysis.

 Give teachers, parents, and/or students a window into the world of science and engineering competitions available to high school students.
 Then, find out how these competitions can help you prepare for STEM beyond high school.

 Roadmap to a Rockin’ Project

-Road Map to a Rockin’ Project is a free community program in which a SARSEF educator facilitates students and the adults in their lives working together to identify an issue they care about as they are guided through developing a science or engineering research project.
+Road Map to a Rockin’ Project is a community program in which a SARSEF educator facilitates students and the adults in their lives working together to identify an issue they care about as they are guided through developing a science or engineering research project.
 Students leave ready to investigate their topic with a roadmap for their research journey or engineering design solution.
 Parents, caregivers and educators take away a better understanding of their supporting role in the process of student research.

 Teacher Professional Development

 Offer your teachers confidence in teaching standard-based science and engineering processes and practices.
 Using phenomena-based learning, SARSEF outreach professionals guide teachers on how to engage their students in creating quality science and engineering research projects by identifying meaningful and relevant real-life challenges.